America then, America now and America always.

 "I pledge allegiance to the Flag of the United States of America, and to the Republic for which it stands, one nation under God, indivisible, with liberty and justice for all."

 We are living through the greatest experiment the world has ever known - the United States of America.
 With your support and the partnership of those who share our mission, we will continue to keep the American spirit alive.
-America Celebrates, Inc. is a nonprofit dedicated to honoring the greatness of our nation and ensuring that America’s history is preserved and remembered.
+America Celebrates, Inc. is a nonprofit 501(c)(3) organization dedicated to honoring the greatness of our nation and ensuring that America’s history is preserved and remembered.
 While living in the past serves little purpose, forgetting it is fatal.

 Education plays a vital role in keeping the American spirit alive.
 America Celebrates, Inc. is dedicated to sharing accurate historical facts and connecting our members and guests with credible, unbiased sources that have no hidden agenda.
 Engaging all generations and sparking curiosity can be challenging, which is why we embrace an inclusive and relaxed learning atmosphere where everyone feels welcome.
 Whether someone is just beginning to explore America’s history or brings years of knowledge and experience, all can learn, connect, and grow together.
 Our approach is fun, interactive, and dynamic - featuring reenactments, fireworks, drone displays, educational readings, and guest speakers with engaging Q&A sessions, to name just a few.